thisisrayner/portfolio/UnicornMatch-readme.md

 Brand and Voice

-UnicornMatch is designed to feel supportive and energy positive, turning a stressful process into one with clarity and guidance.
+UnicornMatch is designed to feel supportive and encouraging, turning a stressful process into one with clarity and guidance.

 5. Architecture Summary (Redacted)
 User Upload
    -> Text Extraction
    -> Preprocessing
    -> Scoring Framework
    -> LLM Evaluation
    -> Quality Check
    -> Result Assembly
    -> Frontend Display